What Student Understanding Means and How To Measure It

-Understanding is better defined through the presence of other entities surrounding it, rather than by the object itself.
-So the following 5 skills are present in a student who understands.
+Rather than by the object itself, understanding is better defined through the presence of the entities surrounding it.
+The following 5 skills are present in a student who understands.

-By seeing these traits, we can deduce student understanding.
-Using these terms, one can easily formulate thinking questions that encourage students to truly think and understand.
+By seeing these traits, we can effectively deduce student understanding.
+Additionally, we can easily formulate thinking questions that encourage students to truly think and understand using these terms:

 - Explain the reasons for the drafting of the Declaration of Independence.